Working through flu season

 Can an employee bring their child to work if the employee is unable to make alternative arrangements?

 No, bringing children to work is not an option.
-Please encourage an employee in this situation to use time off and stay home while caring for their loved one.
+Please encourage an employee in this situation to use time off and stay home while caring for their child.

 Will employees be covered by FMLA if they are ill with flu or if they have a family member who is ill with flu?

 Usually the flu does not meet the definition of a serious health condition under the FMLA unless an individual has a particularly serious case, or develops flu-related complications.
 FMLA may also apply if an FMLA-eligible employee is caring for a family member with the flu and the family member requires inpatient care or continuing treatment by a health care provider.
-Please contact your HR leave specialist for assistance if you believe that your situation may be covered by the FMLA.
+Employees should contact their HR leave specialist for assistance if they believe their situation may be covered by the FMLA.

 Are employees who are absent due to flu or flu-like illness eligible to receive shared leave?